dragonflydb/dragonfly/README.md

        we expirienced ourselves in the past.</em>

 6. I get it, but why not change Redis open source? <br>
    <em>Many of the pain points we addressed like Multi-core support, memory optimization, forkless snapshot, improved eviction algo, unit testing and more... have been the achilles heel and a long standing requests by the community.
 Some were not addressed for as long as ten years, others were dismissed because they require a complete rewrite of the engine.
-With Redis open source long legacy codebase it is impossible to innovate at this scale.
+With Redis open source long legacy codebase it is impossible to innovate at this scale.</em>

+7. Who is behind Dragonfly? <br>
+  <em>We! and hofully you.
+We decided to make the Dragonfly code avilable so the community can enjoy it and contribute to grow it for the collective benefits of all.
+There are many ways to contribute.
+Here are some: Star, test, blog, fork, open issues, address issues, suggest features, contibute to code, implement a command, tweet... </em>